wtlin1228/boar-hat/gowther/how-rspack-works/README.md

 There are two types of tasks, each task could produce more tasks:

 - Async Task: run in background (using `tokio::task::spawn`), so the task result need to be sent through a channel to be merged
-- Sync Task: run in the main thread, so the task result can be merged directly
+- Sync Task: run in the main thread, so the task result can be merged directly.

 ```mermaid
 flowchart TD